+B. Amounts collected as service charges shall be paid to hotel workers, event center workers, and airport hospitality workers equitably and according to the services that are or appear to be related to the description of the service charge given by the hotel employer, event center employer, or airport hospitality employer to the customers.
+Except as otherwise required by law, amounts collected as surcharges for healthcare or other employee benefits shall be: (i) deposited within seven days of their collection into segregated accounts controlled exclusively by workers, including but not limited to Flexible Spending Accounts, Health Savings Accounts, or Premium-Only Cafeteria Plans; or (ii) paid to workers in wages.
+No part of any amount collected as a surcharge for healthcare, or as a surcharge identified by the employer as a benefit for workers, shall revert to the employer.
-- B. Without limitation of the foregoing: - 1.
-Service charge amounts collected for hotel banquets or hotel-catered meetings shall be paid to the hotel workers who actually work at the banquet or catered meeting; - 2.
-Service charge amounts collected for hotel room service shall be paid to the hotel workers who actually deliver food and beverage associated with the charge; and - 3.
-Service charge amounts collected for hotel porterage service shall be paid to the hotel workers who actually carry the baggage associated with the charge.

-C. All service charges must be disclosed to customers with clear and conspicuous notice prior to the time that the customer makes a purchase or selection, in such a way that customers might easily and reasonably deduce what the service charge is for.

-D. The hotel employer shall disclose in writing to each hotel worker its plan of distribution of service charges and shall report to hotel workers on each payroll date the amount of service charges collected and amount distributed to hotel workers for the pay period in question.

-E. The amounts shall be paid to the hotel workers no later than the next payroll following collection of the service charge amounts from customers, except that any amounts collected in cash shall be paid to hotel workers at the close of business on the day the amounts are collected.

-F. A hotel employer who permits customers to pay service charges by credit card shall pay the hotel workers the full amount of the service charge that the customer indicated on the credit card slip, without any deductions for any credit card payment processing fees or costs that may be charged to the hotel employer by the credit card company.

-G. The hotel employer shall keep records showing compliance with the provisions of this section for no less than three years from the date of collection of service charge amounts from the customer.

-H. This section does not apply to any tip, gratuity, money, or part of any tip, gratuity, or money that has been paid or given to or left for a hotel worker by customers over and above the actual amount due for services rendered or for goods, food, drink, or articles sold or served to customers.
+- C. Without limitation of the foregoing: - i.
+Service charge amounts collected for hotel or event center banquets, or hotel or event center-catered meetings, shall be paid to the hotel workers or event center workers as applicable who actually work at the banquet or catered meeting; - ii.
+Service charge amounts collected for hotel room service shall be paid to the hotel workers who actually deliver food and beverage associated with the charge; and - iii.
+Service charge amounts collected for hotel porterage service shall be paid to the hotel workers who actually carry the baggage associated with the charge. - D. All service charges must be disclosed to consumers with clear and conspicuous notice prior to the time that the customer makes a purchase or selection, in such a way that customers might easily and reasonably deduce what the service charge is for. - E. Hotel employers, event center employers, and airport hospitality employers shall disclose in writing to each hotel worker, event center worker, and airport hospitality worker, as applicable, its plan of distribution of service charges and shall report to workers on each payroll date the amount of service charges collected and amount distributed to workers for the pay period in question. - F. The amounts shall be paid to the workers no later than the next payroll following collection of the service charge amounts from customers, except that any amounts collected in cash shall be paid to workers at the close of business on the day the amounts are collected. - G. A hotel employer, event center employer, or airport hospitality employer who permits customers to pay service charges by credit card shall pay the workers the full amount of the service charge that the customer indicated on the credit card slip, without any deductions for any credit card payment processing fees or costs that may be charged to the employer by the credit card company. - H. The hotel employer, event center employer, or airport hospitality employer shall keep records showing compliance with the provisions of this section for no less than three (3) years from the date of collection of service charge amounts from the customer, a copy of which shall be provided to any hotel worker, event center worker, or airport hospitality worker, or such worker's designated representative, who requests such record. - I. This section does not apply to any tip, gratuity, money, or part of any tip, gratuity, or money that has been paid or given to or left for a hotel worker, event center worker, or airport hospitality worker by customers over and above the actual amount due for services rendered or for goods, food, drink, or articles sold or served to customers.

-§ 8.64.100 Limited waiver for certain hotel employers.
+Sec.
+5-34.10.
+Limited waiver for certain employers.